srikaanthtb/srikaanthtb/README.md

 **Web developement**
 I have 4 years of experience of developing websites using wordpress.
 Examples of my work: <a href="https://www.dogs.co.uk/">Dogs.co.uk</a>, <a href="https://www.pfca.org.uk/">PFCA</a>, <a href="https://www.expatriates.co.uk/">Expatriates</a>

+**Adaptable**
+Halfway through the makers academy course, it suddenly switched to an online only format due to the COVID pandemic.
+This brought with it its own challenges, on top of learning new languages, I had to quickly adapt to pair programming remotely, as well as co-ordinate working in groups.
+Having been able to product a clone of facebook and airbnb in a short amount of time while grounding myself in completly new technologies to me along the way, I can safely say that I have proven myself to be adaptable.

 ## Education